Your right to vote

 • You must be at least 18 years old

-• You are a resident of an area covered by the water authority.
-You are entitled to vote for the water authority where you live on the day when the candidates are nominated, i.e. 44 days before the election
+• You must be a resident in an area under the jurisdiction of the water authority.
+You are entitled to vote for the water authority where you live, on the day when the candidates are nominated i.e. 44 days before the election

 How does voting work?

-The process is pretty much the same as with the municipal elections.
-You’ll receive a stempas at your registered address (again, no later than two weeks before the election), and you can vote for both municipal representatives and the water authority at the same polling station.
+The process is pretty much the same as with the municipal elections described above.
+You’ll receive a voting card or stempas at your registered address (again, no later than two weeks before the election), and you can vote for both municipal representatives and the water authority at the same polling station.
 Don’t forget your valid photo ID!

 Give feedback